FAQ

 You want to keep getting alerted during a long construction.
 Adds 12, 24 or 36 months on top of the current coverage of the report you already have (extension).
 Extensions stack with no lifetime cap.
 Does not generate a new PDF (the PDF stays as the original snapshot of the report).
 Useful when you signed a CPCV or bought off-plan and want to monitor for the full build.
 Example: "The construction will last 18 months, I want to be notified if anything changes".

 Under the Portuguese CIRE law, anyone holding a credit against an insolvent company has only 30 days after the declaration to file a claim.
 Without an immediate alert, the window closes.
 In Palmela, 114 families lost 27M EUR by missing this deadline.
+That's why enabling SMS matters most on long builds: email can be missed, SMS reaches your pocket.

 Yes.
 If you already bought a report on this company, you can re-verify for 9.99 EUR (50% off the regular price) within 12 months of the original purchase.
 Re-verification produces a fresh snapshot of the data, with a new PDF and a new 90-day online window with alerts.
 It is the best option to double-check before signing a contract, paying a milestone, or rechecking near the end of a build.
 If you have already hired and the build is long, you may prefer Continuous Protection, which extends the coverage of your current report without generating a new one.

 Not by default.
-Automatic alerts run for 90 days per purchase and then stop.
+Automatic alerts (email, plus SMS if enabled) run for 90 days per purchase and then stop.
 But if the build is long (CPCV, off-plan, multi-phase project), you can extend coverage with Continuous Protection: +24 EUR for 12 more months, +49 EUR for 24 more months, or +69 EUR for 36 more months.
 Each extension stacks on top of the time you still have left, with no auto-renewal and no lifetime cap.
 The report stays the same, what changes is how long we keep monitoring the company for you.

 Yes.
 All data comes from 9 official Portuguese government sources: court records from CITIUS (insolvencies, executions, editals, Portaria 200), construction licenses from IMPIC, commercial registry data, Ministry of Justice publications, Tax Authority and Social Security debtor lists, ACT labor sanctions, civil proceedings from 197 Portuguese courts, and public contracts from Portal Base.
 Data is fetched directly from these sources at the time of search, not from old copies.
 However, our reports are informational and do not constitute legal advice.
 For important legal decisions, we always recommend consulting a lawyer.
 If you want to verify the data yourself, we published a step-by-step guide on how to check each official source for free.

 Data is fetched from official sources when someone searches for or purchases a report on that contractor, and cached for 7 days.
-Since we have thousands of contractors in our database, it's not possible to update them all automatically.
+Since we have thousands of contractors in our system, it's not possible to update them all automatically.
 In practice, data is refreshed when a user searches, buys a report, or uses the 'Refresh' button on the contractor page.
 The date next to 'Consulted' shows when data was last fetched.

-You can reach us at contact@obraxray.com.
+You can reach us at [email protected].
 We typically respond within 24 business hours.

 Still have questions?
 Try it.